daved01/Adversarial_Examples_GANs/docs/_pages/02-3_Implementation-FGSM.md

 ---

-The Fast Gradient Sign Method was introduced in 2015 by [4].
-This non-iterative method generates examples in one step and leads to robust adversaries [2].
+The earliest and simplest method to generate adversarial examples is the Fast Gradient Sign Method (FGSM) as introduced in [Explaining and Harnessing Adversarial Examples](http://arxiv.org/abs/1607.02533) by Goodfellow, I. et al. This non-iterative method generates examples in one step and leads to robust adversaries.
 It computes a step of gradient descent and moves one step of magnitude $$\epsilon$$ into the direction of this gradient:

 \begin{equation}
 \tag{1.1}